4.3. Preferences

 • ImageViewer: Graphic applications may be used in conjunction with MeVisLab.
 If none is set, the system default will be used.
 The Detect feature will check for IrfanView on Windows (see the web link for installing) and set the options accordingly.

-• MoviePlayer, HTMLBrowser, HTMLEditor: may primarily needed to be set on Linux.
+• MoviePlayer, HTMLBrowser: May primarily be needed to be set on Linux.

 Network Proxy

-Allows to set a proxy server for HTTP connections of the WebKit implementation of Qt.
+Allows the configuration of a proxy server for HTTP connections to access the Internet.

-• Enable proxy: If selected, a proxy is used by the WebKit implementation.
+• Enable proxy: If selected, a proxy will be used to access the Internet.

 • Type: Sets the type of the used protocol.